Comiclyy/dotfiles/README.md

-# THIS IS THE BRANCH FOR GNOME, IF YOU ARE LOOKING FOR ARCH, GO [HERE](https://github.com/Comicly69/dotfiles/tree/main)
+# THIS IS THE BRANCH FOR GNOME
+IF YOU ARE LOOKING FOR ARCH, GO [HERE](https://github.com/Comicly69/dotfiles/tree/main) IF YOU ARE LOOKING FOR MACOS, GO [HERE](https://github.com/Comicly69/dotfiles/tree/main)

 # dotfiles